brown @ brownlawgroup.ca

 ehorner @ hp-lawyers.com

 The Federation of Ontario Law Associations (FOLA) represents the interests of more than 12,000 practising lawyers working in communities across Ontario.
-Our members are typically private-bar lawyers who are business owners as much as they are professionals.

 We’re an important professional association with a big mandate.
 Our primary mandate is to advocate and promote the legal profession and deal with the ever changing business of providing legal services in Ontario.
 We also provide an important professional networking, communication and informal professional development platform for our members.